RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-15-managing-dotfiles.markdown

 ```

 ###Symbolic Links
-Symbolic links ensure that our dotfiles can be found when needed.
+Symbolic links ensure that executables can find our dotfiles as needed.

 ```bash